marigold-dev/deku/README.md

 # Marigold Sidechain

-A sidechain to Tezos by Marigold focused on higher throughput.
+The Marigold Sidechain to Tezos is designed to increase throughput.

 ## Getting started